Caring For Clients Since 1958

 If I make a claim, who decides if I am disabled?

-ERISA plan administrators and claim administrators are typically large insurance companies, are in charge of ERISA insurance plans.
+ERISA plan administrators and claim administrators are typically large insurance companies who underwrite those plans on behalf of the employer.
 They decide whether a participant is disabled and entitled to receive benefits.
-Thus, when you seek disability insurance benefits under your employer-provided policy, you must file your claim with the claim administrator.
+Sometimes, benefit decisions are made by a Third Party Administrator (“TPA”) such as Matrix or DMS.
+TPA’s are companies hired specifically to administer the employer’s plan.
+Thus, when you seek disability insurance benefits under your employer-provided policy, you must file your claim with the claim administrator or TPA.
 The claim administrator will review your submission and supporting evidence, and then determine whether you qualify for benefits.
 If you are denied benefits and you file an appeal, the claim administrator will review your appeal and, again, determine whether you qualify for benefits.

 How do I file an ERISA disability claim?